 Create SSRS Report using Views

 In this example, we are going to create a Column Chart to display the step by step approach to create an SSRS report using Views.

-If you find it difficult to write the Custom SQL Query, then use the Query Designer to design the required query.
+If you find it difficult to write the Custom Query, then use the Query Designer to design the required query.

 Right-click on the report designer and select the Insert -> Chart option

 For this Create SSRS Report using Views example, we are selecting Column Chart.

 Clicking the Ok button displays the Column chart in the design region with dummy data.

 Clicking on the empty space around the Column Chart will open the Chart Data window.
 In this example, we will create a Column chart for the Sales YTD and Sales last Year.
 So, Drag and drop them from dataset to chart data values and State Province name in the category group.

 I suggest you to refer to Create Column article to understand the creation of it.

 Click on the Preview button to see the report preview.